GrumpyDude02/Sorting-Visualizer/Readme.md

 - A third prompt will appear asking for the delay duration in miliseconds.
 - An SDL window will where the bars are drawn and changing position on each iteration of the selected algorithm.
 - The window can be closed at any time, but the terminal window will still be open asking the user to chose an algorithm.
-- The program can closed by pressing on the number key 0 when prompted to chose an algorithm.
+- The program can be closed by pressing on the number key 0 when prompted to chose an algorithm.

 ## Made Using: